 New Home Buyer Rebate (FAQ’s)

-Q: What is a home rebate (new or resale) and how does it work?
+Q: What is a home rebate and how does it work?

 A: A home rebate is money gifted back to the client (be it buyer or seller), which is deducted from the real estate agent’s traditional commission.

-Q: In which geographical areas does your organization offer its services?
+Q: Which states does your organization offer services in?

-Q: Can I buy a second home or an investment property?
+Q: Can I buy a second home or an investment property with a home rebate?

-A: Yes, the rebate is offered on any new home for sale in either Texas or Georgia where a 3% commission is offered to a buyer’s agent.
+A: Yes, the rebate is offered on any new home for sale in either Georgia or Texas where a 3% commission is offered to a buyer’s agent.

 Q: How and when will I receive my rebate?

-A: Your Houston or Atlanta Home Rebate will be a credit at closing.
-However, in Georgia, new home buyers can actually receive cash or a gift at closing, as principal to a transaction.
+A: Your new home rebate will appear as a credit on your settlement statement at closing.
 Guidance on rebates in Georgia can be found here.
 In Texas, rebates are used towards a buyers closing costs, prepaid items, or other allowable expenses, per the buyer’s lender.

 As per the Real Estate Settlement Procedures Act (RESPA) guidance, rebates should be disclosed to all parties on the HUD-1 closing document in lines 204-209 (the left-hand column under the heading “Amounts Paid by or on Behalf of Borrower”).
 In Texas, a credit at closing is as good as cash because it directly reduces the amount of money you have to bring and/or borrow to fund your closing.